 Certificate programs in video game 3-D animation instruct students on the processes and applications of intricate game design and technology and help them build a workable portfolio.

 Certificate programs in video game 3-D animation can train students in designing visual effects for the virtual environment by learning how to use cutting-edge software for drawing, animation and storyboarding.
 Additionally, they'll become skilled at building characters, creating special effects and designing video game art using texturing, lighting and 3-D modeling.
 Some programs give students the opportunity to build a portfolio of their art through hands-on experience.
 Schools require students to have a high school diploma or the equivalent prior to admittance.
 Certificate programs can typically be completed in 3-12 months.

 - Program Levels: Certification and bachelor's

 - Prerequisites: A high school diploma or General Education Development (GED) equivalent

 - Program Length: On average, 3 months to 1 year

 With a video game 3D animation curriculum, students receive a foundation in animation techniques, editing and multimedia art with course topics like digital imaging.
 Students will also become familiar with specialized application programmer interfaces (API), such as RenderMan, TruDimension, OpenGL, RenderWare, Java 3D and OpenSceneGraph.
 Other courses may cover:

 - Motion graphic design

-- 3-D character modeling
+- 3-D character modeling and animation

 - Environmental modeling